dandavison/delta/README.md

 Note that delta style argument values in ~/.gitconfig should be in double quotes, like `--minus-style="syntax #340001"`.
 For theme names and other values, do not use quotes as they will be passed on to delta, like `theme = Monokai Extended`.

 All git commands that display diff output should now display syntax-highlighted output.
 For example:

 - `git diff`
 - `git show`
 - `git log -p`
 - `git stash show -p`
 - `git reflog -p`
 - `git add -p`

-For Mercurial, you can add delta, with its command line options, to the `[pager]` section of `.hgrc`.

-Delta also handles unified diff output, and can be used as an alternative way of invoking `diff -u`.
-The following two commands do the same thing:
+Delta can also be used as a shorthand for diffing two files: the following two commands do the same thing:

 ```
 delta a.txt b.txt

-diff -u a.txt b.txt | delta
+git diff a.txt b.txt
 ```

+Delta also handles unified diff format, e.g. `diff -u a.txt b.txt | delta`.

+For Mercurial, you can add delta, with its command line options, to the `[pager]` section of `.hgrc`.

 #### Environment

-##### a) Delta
-Delta respects the setting of some environment variables to derive the default pager to use.
-These are in descending order of priority :
-- `DELTA_PAGER`,
+Delta acts as a pager for git's output, and delta in turn passes its own output on to a "real" pager.
+The pager that delta uses is determined by consulting the following environment variables (in this order):

-- `BAT_PAGER` and
+- `DELTA_PAGER`
 - `PAGER`

-Hence if e.g. `$DELTA_PAGER` is unset, delta will use `$BAT_PAGER`, or `$PAGER` if that is unset, too.
-In environments without any of the three variable set, delta's fallback is `less`.

-##### b) Third party apps
-Note that `$BAT_PAGER` (as well as `$PAGER`) is _also_ used by the standalone `bat` app.
-Please see `bat(1)` for a [description](https://jlk.fjfi.cvut.cz/arch/manpages/man/community/bat/bat.1.en).
-However, `$BAT_THEME`, `$BAT_STYLE` and `$BAT_CONFIG_PATH` are **not** used by delta.
+If neither is set, delta's fallback is `less -R`.

-The behavior of delta's default pager, less, can be controlled using the `LESS` environment variable.
-It may contain any of the `less` command line options and/or interactive less-commands (prefixed by a leading `+` sign) which will be executed every time right after less is launched.
-A real-life example for the latter would be `LESS='+Gg'`, causing the pager to briefly jump to the bottom of the buffer and back to the top right afterwards.
-The purpose of this example is to enable the full metadata display in less' status line, including the buffer contents length and relative position of the current view port, in percent and lines/characters.
+The behavior of delta's default pager, `less`, can be controlled using the `LESS` environment variable.
+It may contain any of the `less` command line options and/or interactive less-commands (prefixed by a leading `+` sign; these are executed every time right after less is launched).

-Less also uses a bunch of other environment variables as well as config files, although most of them are not relevant for use in combination with delta.
-For an in-depth explanation of these configuration options please see the `less(1)` [manual](https://jlk.fjfi.cvut.cz/arch/manpages/man/core/less/less.1.en).
+For full documentation of `less` configuration options, please see the `less(1)` [manual](https://jlk.fjfi.cvut.cz/arch/manpages/man/core/less/less.1.en).

-It should also be mentioned that, besides using the `core.pager` setting, you can also set `GIT_PAGER=delta` in your environment in order to define the default `git` pager.
-If set, this variable will take priority above the setting in the git config file(s).
+In addition to `DELTA_PAGER`, and `PAGER`, delta currently also consults `$BAT_PAGER` (with priority between the two).
+However, this is deprecated: please use `DELTA_PAGER` instead.
+No other [`bat`](https://github.com/sharkdp/bat) environment variables are used by delta.

 ## Usage

 ### Choosing colors (styles)